Guidelines to Submit Material for Report on Publications

 - Non-print scholarly media, e.g. podcasts, computer software, film, sound recordings, video programs, etc., that is publicly available with either for-profit or nonprofit distribution.

-- Faculty-mentored student scholarly or creative projects that have resulted in a tangible product not included in other ways, such as a paper, a poster, a presentation, a non-print media form, a musical composition, a new chemical compound, etc. This category includes independent studies mentored with undergraduate and graduate students, directed studies, and internships mentored by faculty/academic staff.
-Class assignments and projects should only be included if they have unusual/significant products.
-Note that if the student's travel to present at a conference was funded through ORSP we should already have the information.
+- Faculty-mentored student scholarly or creative projects that have resulted in a tangible product not included in the RoP in other ways, such as a paper, a poster, a presentation, a non-print media form, a musical composition, a new chemical compound, etc. *This category includes independent studies mentored with undergraduate and graduate students, directed studies, and internships mentored by faculty/academic staff.
+Class assignments and projects should only be included if they have unusual/significant products e.g. a patent.

 Items You Do Not Need to Submit